 Copyright © Nucleus Medical Media, Inc.

 Your doctor will ask about your symptoms and medical history, your recent physical activity, and how the injury occurred.
-He or she will also examine your thighs for:
+Your thighs will be examined for:

 Muscle strains are graded according to their severity:

 Treatment depends on the severity of the strain.